Robert Berdella: Increase in brutality

-On September 26, 1985, Berdella answered a phone call from an acquaintance named James Ferris, who asked to stay at Berdella's home for a short time.
-Berdella accepted with the specific intention of kidnapping Ferris, whom he arranged to meet at a bar that evening.
+On September 26, 1985, Berdella answered a phone call from an acquaintance named James Ferris who asked to stay at Berdella's home for a short time.
+Berdella agreed, with the intention of kidnapping Ferris, whom he arranged to meet at a bar that evening.
 Despite the brutality to which he had subjected his first three victims, Berdella claimed that Ferris was the first victim upon whom he intentionally inflicted torture.
-He also informed investigators there were occasions during his final three victims' periods of captivity when he ceased making additions to his abuse logs because he assumed the victim would not "be able to make it much longer".
+He also informed investigators that there were occasions during his final three victims' periods of captivity when he ceased making additions to his abuse-logs because he assumed the victim would not "be able to make it much longer".

-Berdella brought Ferris home and drugged him with crushed tranquilizers he had concealed in a meal, then tied him to his bed before torturing him almost constantly for approximately 27 hours.
-The torture included repeated administering of 7,700-volt electrical shocks to the shoulder and testicles for up to five minutes in each instance, and acupuncture via hypodermic needles to the neck and genitals.
+Berdella brought Ferris home and drugged him with crushed tranquilizers concealed in a meal, then tied him to his bed before torturing him almost constantly for approximately 27 hours.
+The torture included the repeated administration of 7,700-volt electrical shocks to the shoulder and testicles for up to five minutes in each instance, and acupuncture via hypodermic needles to the neck and genitals.
 Ferris gradually became delirious, but Berdella continued his physical and sexual assaults until he noted in his log that Ferris was "Unable to sit up more than 10–15 sec[onds]".
 The next entry read "Very delayed breathing", and finally, Berdella noted that Ferris died with a slang term he had used in his career as a chef, "86", which Berdella later explained "meant anything from 'Throw it out' to 'Stop the project'".